-a Table compiled from Tables 4-3, 4-4, and 4-5 in Sharvelle et al. (2017).

-b An LRV of five was used as a conservative estimate.
-(Sharvelle et al. 2017) lists MBR LRV as >6.
+a An LRV of five was used as a conservative estimate.
+Sharvelle et al. (2017) lists MBR LRV as >6.

+Acronyms: UV – ultraviolet

+Note: table compiled from Tables 4-3, 4-4, and 4-5 in Sharvelle et al. (2017).

-Table 2-12 through Table 2-14 present the disinfection scenarios developed for each treatment system and wastewater type, listing disinfection technologies, dosage rates, and associated LRVs.
-LRVs are independent of treatment process scale, applying to both building and district scenarios.
+Table 2-12 through Table 2-15 present the disinfection scenarios developed for each treatment system and wastewater type, listing disinfection technologies, dosage rates, and associated LRVs.
+LRVs are independent of treatment process scale and are applicable to both building and district scenarios.
 Disinfection processes and design dosages are identical for AeMBR and AnMBR treatment processes.
 The RVFW requires additional disinfection processes and higher dosage rates to meet LRTs for indoor and outdoor NPR.
-Pathogen log reduction within the wetland are considerably lower than those associated with the MBR process technologies.
-A minimum UV dose of 30 mj/cm2 was used (BGLUMR Board 2014).
-A free chloride residual of 1 mg/L was specified for all systems, based on California residual chlorine requirements for NPR (Sharvelle et al. 2017, shown previously in Table 1-3).
-A standard chlorine contact time of 30 minutes was used for dose calculations (BGLUMR Board 2014).
+Pathogen log reductions within the wetland are considerably lower than those associated with the MBR process technologies.
+A minimum UV dose of 30 mJ/cm2 was used (BGLUMR 2014).
+A free chloride residual of 1 mg/L was specified for all systems, based on California residual chlorine requirements for NPR (Sharvelle et al. 2017).
+A standard chlorine contact time of 30 minutes was used for dose calculations (BGLUMR 2014).